sungsoo-ahn/2025/_posts/2025-04-28-Analysing_the_Spectral_Biases_in_Generative_Models.md

 ### ReLU as a Fixed Binary Mask

-Considering ReLUs to be the activation $\sigma(\cdot)$, they can then be viewed as fixed binary masks in the neighbourhood of the parameter $W$.
+Considering ReLUs to be the activation $\sigma(\cdot)$, they can then be viewed as fixed binary masks<d-cite key="khayatkhoei2020spatialfrequencybiasconvolutional"></d-cite> in the neighbourhood of the parameter $W$.
 Here, this means that for small variations in the parameters $W$, the activation pattern of the ReLU units (which inputs are passed and which are zeroed) does not change and since the ReLU outputs are determined by the sign of the pre-activation values, these signs only change at specific boundaries in the parameter space, ensuring binary mask remains fixed within any given region.
 We will now attempt to prove this.

-This proof focuses on showing that in a finite ReLU-CNN, the set of parameter configurations where the scalar output of the network crosses zero (i.e., changes sign) has a measure of zero.
+This proof has been inspired from the paper "Spatial Frequency Bias in Convolutional Generative Adversarial Networks"<d-cite key="khayatkhoei2020spatialfrequencybiasconvolutional"></d-cite> focuses on showing that in a finite ReLU-CNN, the set of parameter configurations where the scalar output of the network crosses zero (i.e., changes sign) has a measure of zero.
 What is measure zero?
 A set of measure zero essentially means that the set occupies "negligible space" in the parameter space.
 In high-dimensional spaces like $\mathbb{R}^n$, measure-zero sets can often be thought of as lower-dimensional "slices" (e.g., lines, points, or surfaces) within the larger space.
 While they may exist mathematically, they are effectively insignificant in the context of the full parameter space.

 Mathematically,
 We are working with a scalar ouptut $\mathcal{f}(W)$ of a convolutional layer in a finite ReLU-CNN.
 Therefore, the function depends on the weight parameter *W* and the latent input $H_{1}$.
 Now, we need to show that for any neighbourhood around $W$, the output of the function is entirely non-negative or entirely non-positive.
-This means proving that the set of parameters where 𝑓 changes sign within every neighborhood of 𝑊 (i.e., it crosses zero somewhere in every neighbourhood) has measure zero.
+This means proving that the set of parameters where 𝑓 changes sign within every neighbourhood of 𝑊 (i.e., it crosses zero somewhere in every neighbourhood) has measure zero.

 $$\implies G = \{ W \in \mathcal{W} \mid \forall N(W), \exists U, V \in N(W) : f(U) < 0 < f(V) \}$$